control-toolbox/OptimalControl.jl/docs/src/tutorial-plot.md

 In this tutorial we explain the different ways to plot a solution of an optimal control problem.

-Let us start by importing the necessary package.
+Let us start by importing the necessary packages.

 ```@example main
 using OptimalControl
+using Plots
 ```

 Then, we define a simple optimal control problem and solve it.